 - Not Changed: The item has the same group ID, artifact ID, and version as an item in the target environment, and the object is skipped during import.

 - New: The item doesn't exist in the target environment.

 - Click Import to continue adding the items to the target environment.
 The items are added to the default repository.

 - A confirmation screen appears to show you which items were imported successfully.

 - Ensure that the correct resource is available and set up correctly.

-- Verify that tags are set up appropriately between the service account and resources that need to communicate.
+- Verify that permissions are set up appropriately between the service account and resources that need to communicate.

 - Queue (optional) - If your robotic process is designed to process work items from a queue, configure the queues for the robotic process.
 This isn't part of the exported robotic process configurations, so you'll need to set this up manually.